 4 tablespoons cocoa powder

 Add the vanilla extract to the cream and whip with a hand mixer until it forms soft peaks.
 If making ahead of time, cover bowl tightly with plastic wrap and keep chilled until ready to serve.

 Pour the coffee into four small glass cups.
 Pour the condensed milk into the cups, dividing it equally between the four.
 Because the condensed milk is heavier, it will sink to the bottom.
 Top with whipped cream.

-Sprinkle cocoa powder over top and serve with a spoon.
+Sprinkle cocoa powder over the top and serve with a spoon.
 Remind your guests to stir the drink well, to mix the sweet, condensed milk, and rich whipped cream into the strong coffee.